Hello, young Padawan

 Optional: malted yeast, which I always have in my cupboards as well as salt or pepper.

 Wash the leeks and cut the few pieces that are too green or not tender enough and put them in the refrigerator for a future soup.

 Slice the leeks lengthwise and finely chop them.
 In a wok, sauté over low heat with a tablespoon of olive oil for 5-7 min.

 Stir the leeks regularly, then add the rice, stir again and cook for 2-3 min.
-When the rice starts to be transparent, cover everything with boiling water.
-Be careful not to drown them either, just cover the rice and vegetables.
-Add the vegetable broth, stir once and cook over low heat.
+When the rice starts to be transparent, add 1/3 of the vegetable broth.
+Be careful not to drown them either, just cover the rice and vegetables with it.
+Cook over low heat.

-After 5-7 minutes, stir gently so that the rice cooks evenly, then when you start to slowly approach the cooking time indicated on your rice packet, which is generally between 15 and 20 minutes in total (mine is 18), check regularly that it is not time to add a little more hot water.
+After 5-7 minutes, stir gently, add some more broth if needed so that the rice cooks evenly.
+Then when you start to slowly approach the cooking time indicated on your rice packet, which is generally between 15 and 20 minutes in total, check regularly that it is not time to add a little more hot broth.
 If this is the case, do not cover everything but just wet the bottom of the wok and stir regularly.

 Turn off the heat when the rice is al dente (it should not be soft, because soft = overcooked, ed), add (if you have it) two or three tablespoons of malted yeast, pepper, control the taste and salt if necessary (watch out for the vegetable broth which is already salted).
 Add the parsley, stir one last time, gently.